pixhawk/Hardware/README.md

 The [Pixhawk project](https://pixhawk.org/) provides open hardware designs following the [OSHW 1.1 definition](https://www.oshwa.org/definition/).

-In essence, this definition allows anyone to freely study, modify, distribute, make, and sell the designs (or hardware based on the designs) under the terms of a particular open source licence (you can find more about the [open source licence](#licensing) we use below).
+In essence, this definition allows anyone to freely study, modify, distribute, make, and sell the designs (or hardware based on the designs) under the terms of a particular [open source licence](#licensing).

 ## Hardware Designs